This is the multi-page printable view of this section. Click here to print.

 Committers

-Merging a pull request requires being a comitter on the project.
+Merging a pull request requires being a committer on the project.

 How to merge a Pull request (have an apache and github-apache remote setup):